UMYKC/SI508-FinalProject/README.md

 </p>

 # Notice
 The date is one of the most important parameter for my project, so as time.
-The best time to run my program is in daytime, roughly from 7 am to 4 pm, due to the time zone issue of the API I used and the website I scraping for data not updating the game stats instantaneously.
+The best time to run my program is in daytime, **roughly from 7 am to 4 pm**, due to the time zone issue of the API I used and the website I scraping for data not updating the game stats instantaneously.

 ## Libraries Need to Know
 | Library | Description |